helje5/helje5/README.md

-Since it was released I've primarily worked on [Swift](https://swift.org) projects, most of which you find over here at GitHub.
+Since it was released I've primarily worked on [Swift](https://swift.org) projects, most of which you can find over here at GitHub.
 I tend to create organizations for larger projects:
 [Macro.swift](https://github.com/Macro-swift),
 [SwiftWebUI](https://github.com/SwiftWebUI),